-Cortisol is a very destructive hormone which is a stress hormone and it makes belly fat.
+Cortisol, which is a stress hormone, is destructive and makes belly fat.

 Cortisol is made by the outside of the adrenal gland.
-As you age the opposing hormone called growth hormone which is anti-aging goes down and bottoms out about the age of 50 years old.
+Growth hormone, which is an anti-aging hormone, opposes cortisol.
+But as you age, this opposing hormone goes down and bottoms out when a person is about the age of 50 years old.

-Growth hormone made by a gland in the pituitary and it works with the liver - it activates when you sleep.
-If you can improve your sleep or get more sleep naturally it will lower cortisol.
+Growth hormone is made by a gland in the pituitary and works with the liver.
+It is also activated when you sleep.
+If you can improve your sleep or get more sleep, your cortisol will naturally lower.

 IGF or Insulin-like growth factor, a hormone which is produced by the liver, is similar to growth hormone.
-IGF regulates fat burning and blood sugar when you are not eating and primarily as you sleeping.
+IGF regulates fat burning and blood sugar as you sleep and when you are not eating.

-If you are eating all day you will not trigger the growth hormone unless you are sleeping good.
-I recommend only 2 to 3 meals a day.
-You will find that your IGF will go up.
+If you are eating all day you will not trigger the growth hormone unless you are sleeping well.

 What You Can Do

 Getting sun on a regular basis is a very good way to lower cortisol.
-If you go to the beach and get sun it will relax you and lower the cortisol.
-Go get sun for at least 6 months.
+If you go sunbathing in the beach, it will relax you and lower the cortisol.
+Bask regularly in the sun for at least 6 months.

 Walking is way better than any other exercise to lower cortisol.

-Do acupressure to pull stress out of your body and increase your potassium about 4700 mg or 7 to 10 cups a day of vegetables.
+Do acupressure to pull stress out of your body and increase your potassium about 4700 mg.
+This is equivalent to 7 to 10 cups a day of vegetables.

-There’s also vitamin B1 which you can get through nutritional yeast - put it in yogurt or in peanut butter.
+You can also take vitamin B1 which you can get through nutritional yeast.
+Mix it in yogurt or in peanut butter.

-A little calcium before bed such as calcium citrate or calcium lactate - not calcium carbonate because it is bad for you.
+Take a little calcium before bed such as calcium citrate or calcium lactate.
+Do not take calcium carbonate because it is bad for you.